 Town of Richmond

 Request for Special Appropriations

-Request for Fiscal Year: 2022
+Request for Fiscal Year: 2023

-Organization's Name: UVM Health Network Home Health and Hospice
+Organization's Name: UVM Health Network - Home Health & Hospice

-Address: 1110 Prim Road
+Address: 1110 Prim Rd.

-City, State, Zip: Colchester, Vermont 05446

-Website address: https://www.uvmhomehealth.org/

-A. GENERAL INFORMATION

-- 1. Program Name: The UVM Health Network Home Health and Hospice provides health and related services such as, home care nursing and physical therapy, hospice, adult day programs and family and children's services to Richmond residents in their homes and other community settings. - 2.
-Contact Person/Title: Daniel Plotzker, Development Coordinator

-Telephone Number: (802) 860-4435
+City, State, Zip: Colchester, VT 05446 Website address: uvmhomehealth.org A. GENERAL INFORMATION - 1.
+Program Name: The UVM Health Network Home Health and Hospice provides health and related services such as, home care nursing and physical therapy, hospice, adult day programs and family and children's services to Richmond residents in their homes and other community settings. - 2.
+Contact Person/Title: Daniel Plotzker, Development Coordinator Telephone Number: (802) 860-4435 E-mail address: Daniel.plotzker@uvmhomehealth.org - 3.
+Total number of individuals served in the last complete fiscal year by this program: 4,208 - 4.
+Total number of the above individuals who are Town residents: 81 Please, attach any documentation that supports this number.
+Percent of people served who are Town residents: 1.9% - 5.
+Amount of Request: \$10,500 - 6.
+Total Program Budget: \$263,651.63 Percent of total program budget you are requesting from the Town of Richmond: 3.98% - 7.
+Please state or attach the mission of your agency: We help people live their fullest lives by providing innovative, high-value, and compassionate care wherever they call home. - 8.
+Funding will be used to:

-E-mail address: Daniel.Plotzker@uvmhomehealth.org

-- 3. Total number of individuals served in the last complete fiscal year by this program: 4,325 unduplicated patients from Chittenden and Grand Isle Counties - Total number of the above individuals who are Town residents: 84 Please attach any documentation that supports this number.
-(See attached Report detailing services provided to Richmond residents)

-Percent of people served who are Town residents: 1.9%

-- 5. Amount of Request: \$9.693 - 6.
-Total Program Budget Percent of total program budget you are requesting from the Town of Richmond: .03% - 7.
-Please state or attach the mission of your agency: We help people live their fullest lives by providing innovative, high-value, and compassionate care wherever they call home.

-8. Will the funding be used to?

-Maintain an existing program Expand an Existing Program

-Start a new program

-9. Has your organization received funds from the Town in the past for this or a similar program?
+Maintain an existing program Expand an Existing Program Start a new program 9.
+Has your organization received funds from the Town in the past for this or a similar program?
 Yes, the UVM Health Network Home Health and Hospice receives funding from Richmond and the other 21 cities and towns we serve each year.
 If yes, please answer the following: